orbitrap-irms-community/seminars/README.md

 # Seminars
-Here you can find a chronological listing of this year's Orbitrap-IRMS seminars hosted by the isoOrbi group at the University of Colorado at Boulder.
+Here you can find a reverse-chronological listing of this year's Orbitrap-IRMS seminars hosted by the isoOrbi group at the University of Colorado at Boulder.

 Previous years' seminar listings can be found in the corresponding markdown (.md) files within this repository.